 - Disqualification from future camping in the City of Selkirk

-Rules and regulation may be subject to change at the discretion of the City of Selkirk.
-Management staff reserve the right to rule on any matter not specifically or completely covered in this document or any other online or print material.
+Rules and regulations may be subject to change at the discretion of the City of Selkirk.
+Management staff reserves the right to rule on any matter not specifically or completely covered in this document or any other online or print material.

-In the event of an emergency or if you have witnessed a criminal offence (speeding, theft, vandalism…etc.) or feel threatened, please contact the RCMP at 911 or the Selkirk RCMP Detachment at 204-482-3322.
+In the event of an emergency or if you have witnessed a criminal offense (speeding, theft, vandalism…etc.) or feel threatened, please contact the RCMP at 911 or the Selkirk RCMP Detachment at 204-482-3322.

 Many people choose to stay in a campground for a peaceful, quiet retreat.
-Please remember that tent and camping unit walls are thin, voices carry and this can impact other visitor’s experience.
-We ask all campers to be good neighbours and avoid behaviour that causes disruption for the Campground.
+Please remember that tent and camping unit walls are thin, voices carry and this can impact other visitors’ experience.
+We ask all campers to be good neighbours and avoid behaviour that causes disruption to the Campground.
 If a conflict arises between campers and/or visitors, please resolve the situation in a calm, respectful manner.
 If the situation cannot be solved peacefully, contact the Campground office staff in person or call 204-485-6197.
-If you witness campers in violation of Campground rules and regulations, please report these details with Campground staff and they will follow-up.
-It is more appropriate for staff to determine is rules are being violated as they are knowledgeable in Campground operations and there maybe information that campers are not aware of.
+If you witness campers in violation of Campground rules and regulations, please report these details to Campground staff and they will follow up.
+It is more appropriate for staff to determine is rules are being violated as they are knowledgeable in Campground operations and there may be information that campers are unaware of.

-Check-in time is 2:00pm and campers must visit the Campground Office for permit, to sign Code-of-Conduct forms and site assignment.
-If the Campground office is closed for the even, please visit the Campground Office as soon as possible the following day.
+Check-in time is 2:00 pm and campers must visit the Campground Office for permit, to sign Code-of-Conduct forms and site assignments.
+If the Campground office is closed for the evening, please visit the Campground Office as soon as possible the following day.

-Campground is between 10:00pm and 7:00am.
+Campground is between 10:00 pm and 7:00 am.
 Use of loud equipment such as radios or generators during this time is prohibited.
-Noise complaints can be called into Campground Security at 204-485-6197.
+Noise complaints can be called to Campground Security at 204-485-6197.
 If you are unable to reach Campground Security, RCMP can enforce the Noise By-Law and the RCMP non-emergency line is 204-482-1222.